 - The pouch and drink holder allows easy access to snacks or some necessities.
 You can keep several items in the pouch, such as your phone or TV remote control, so you won’t have to get up and get them.

 - The 360º swivel base affords a bit of extra mobility.
-The combination of rocking, swiveling, and reclining makes this recliner pretty adjustable in terms of position.
+The combination of rocking, swiveling, and reclining makes this model pretty adjustable in terms of position.

 - The padded armrest and high-back build, make sure that your whole body is supported.
 Unlike this model, most recliners tend to neglect these areas in terms of support, and you’ll often feel their adverse effects after prolonged use.